HongPhuMagic/ML-Project-3-Exoplanets/README.md

 * SVM (90%)

 #### Data Source

-This dataset was obtained by [California Institute of Technology (Caltech)](https://exoplanetarchive.ipac.caltech.edu/index.html) which hosted NASA's exoplant Archive.
+This dataset was obtained by [California Institute of Technology (Caltech)](https://exoplanetarchive.ipac.caltech.edu/index.html) which hosted NASA's exoplant archive.
-This dataset has the most accurate and updated dispositions and stellar and planetary information.
+This dataset has the most accurate and updated dispositions, stellar, and planetary information.

 #### Data Description

-Please view [Caltech documentation](https://exoplanetarchive.ipac.caltech.edu/applications/DocSet/index.html?doctree=/docs/docmenu.xml&startdoc=1) page to understand what each column/feature entails.
+Please visit [Caltech documentation](https://exoplanetarchive.ipac.caltech.edu/applications/DocSet/index.html?doctree=/docs/docmenu.xml&startdoc=1) to understand what each column/feature entails.